-As with all other reports, all anonymous reports will go to the Title IX Coordinator and Affirmative Action Officer for review and appropriate response and action.
+As with all other reports, all anonymous reports will go to the Title IX Coordinator and Director of Institutional Equity for review and appropriate response and action.
 Where there is sufficient information, the University will ensure that anonymous reports are reviewed and included for compliance with the Clery Act.